DesyncDeveloper/E/README.md

 How to use

-Add The File Named Add To Synapse To Your Synapse OR Krnl
+Add The File Named addToExecutor.lua To Your Executor

 Then